Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

 The below illustrates features currently available to blog users.

 ### Blog navbar
-User will find navigation bar, which features WatchOutBlog logo (acting as home buttom), Home, Register and Clock In (Sign in) buttons.
+User will find navigation bar, which features WatchOutBlog logo (acting as home button), Home, Register and Clock In (Sign in) buttons.

 ![navbar](static/images/navbar.PNG)